Andy-K-Taua/Static-Website/README.md

 ## Future Improvements

 1. I would like to make 3 buttons in total
-2. I would try to reduce the amount of clicks required to final output
+2. I would like to reduce the amount of clicks down to 5, then 3 in total

 ## Installation and Setup